 - Number of Entries: You may enter up to three images per class, with a maximum of ten images in total.
 During selection, your images will be distributed equally through three rounds so your images will not be seen one after another.

-- The image must not exceed 1600 pixels wide nor 1200 pixels high (change from last year to conform to PAGB and BPE standard size)
+- The image must not exceed 1600 pixels wide by 1200 pixels high

 - The file must be in JPEG format only